treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

 ## Capturing arbitrary keyword arguments

-What if you want to write a function that captures arbitrary of keyword arguments?
+What if you want to write a function that captures an arbitrary number of keyword arguments?

 For example the string format method accepts any keyword argument you give it: